bonohu/BHEU2019report/paper.md

 bibliography: paper.bib
 ---

-# State the problem you worked on

-- Current available metadata for gene expression data is not sufficient enough to re-use.
-- Human resources are lacking to tackle the integration of gene expression data.

-# Give the state-of-the art/plan
+# Abstract

+Gene expression data have potential to obtain many new biomedical findings by reusing and integrating publicly available datasets since most of the datasets were usually analyzed only focusing on what their data producers have interests to (like genes of interests).
+However, we have the serveral issues to enable the efficient reuse of the public expression data: current available metadata for gene expression data is not sufficient enough to re-use; and human resources are lacking to tackle the integration of gene expression data.
+In the ELIXIR Biohackathon-Europe 2019, we discussed what is necessary to achieve a new analysis interface to utilze the FANTOM6 CAGE data after the knockdown of long ncRNAs (lncRNAs), considered possible solutions against the issues, and decided implmentation plans and scheduled to implement it.

+# Introduction

 Gene expression data have been archived in public repositories, the NCBI Gene Expression Omnibus (GEO; https://www.ncbi.nlm.nih.gov/geo/) and the EBI ArrayExpress (AE; https://www.ebi.ac.uk/arrayexpress/).
 Unlike the International Nucleotide Sequence Database (https://www.insdc.org/), these two databases have not been exchanging data with each other.
 Furthermore, the DNA DataBank of Japan (DDBJ) in the National Institute of Genetics started a similar repository called the Genomic Expression Archive (GEA; https://www.ddbj.nig.ac.jp/gea/) in 2018.
 Hence there is a need for integration of these public gene expression databases.
 Thus, we have maintained an index of these public gene expression databases, called All Of gene Expression (AOE; https://aoe.dbcls.jp/en) to integrate gene expression data and make them all searchable together.